 Renewable generation is being installed rapidly, but the NEM's energy markets, networks and operations must evolve to be ready for very high penetrations of renewable energy.
-More action is needed to make sure that system services, resource adequacy and operational capability are in place in time for coal retirements.
+Continued action is needed to make sure that system services, resource adequacy and operational capability are in place in time for coal retirements.

-AEMO continues to work with governments, market bodies and industry on the technical requirements for a secure power system capable of operating at 100% renewables, and subsequent evolution of market frameworks and settings to deliver those requirements in both investment and operational timeframes.
+To that end, AEMO continues to work with governments, market bodies and industry on the technical requirements for a secure power system capable of operating at 100% renewables, and subsequent evolution of market frameworks and settings to deliver those requirements in both investment and operational timeframes, including through a system security transition plan.

-Risk that CER are not adequately integrated into grid operations
+Risk that CER are not adequately coordinated into grid operations